JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 - Wrapped up in vast schools of horse mackeral, hundreds of them swimming with

 mouths gaping greedily like baby birds, as they filtered plankton at a classic Omani dive site near Muscat -- Fahl Rock.
 Played & free dived for an hour with four healthy blacktip reef sharks on the back side of Fahl Rock, about 2 miles offshore.
-They were at times less than 3 meters from our hands, blissfully unafraid of divers.
+They were at times less than 10 feet from our hands, blissfully unafraid of divers.
 This was an inspiring experience.

 - Also enjoyed close encounters with huge 7-foot honeycomb eels at